How to Use “Allora” in Italian: Meanings, Expressions and More

-“Allora” is like that Swiss Army knife—it has so many functions and meanings!
+“Allora” is like a Swiss Army knife—it has so many functions and meanings!

 In this post, we try to tame this beast of a word by first looking into three reasons why “allora” is so difficult to learn and then explaining the most common ways to use this versatile Italian word!

 - Why Is “Allora” Difficult to Learn?